This post is also available in: Japanese

 I know some Japanese clothing companies like Start Today are trying to replicate excellent personalised service online.
 It would be great if Japanese companies in other sectors could do this physically as well as online outside of Japan.
 The UK certainly has plenty of empty shops available.

-This article appears in Pernille Rudlin’s latest book “Shinrai: Japanese Corporate Integrity in a Disintegrating Europe” available as a paperback and Kindle ebook on Amazon.
+This article was originally published in Japanese in the Teikoku Databank News in 2018 and also appears in Pernille Rudlin’s latest book “Shinrai: Japanese Corporate Integrity in a Disintegrating Europe” available as a paperback and Kindle ebook on Amazon.